-To explore the Macrofungi of China and Eastern North America in full go to the micro-site, click here.
+Explore the Macrofungi of China and Eastern North America in full by visiting the micro-site.

 Morphological Analyses of Basidiomata

 Extensive collecting was undertaken throughout the United States and parts of eastern and western Canada.
 The following states and provinces were sampled: British Columbia, California, Colorado, Florida, Georgia, Idaho, Illinois, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi, New York, North Carolina, Nova Scotia, Ohio, Ontario, Oregon, South Carolina, Tennessee, Texas, Virginia, West Virginia, Washington, Wisconsin, and Wyoming.
 Field work was also undertaken in Sweden, Mexico, Costa Rica, and much of South America as part of an ongoing project to produce a world monograph of the genus and to obtain comparative material.
 Dried specimens on loan from numerous herbaria including most extant type specimens were also examined.